+Materials.
 The first questionnaire was very brief and consisted of a variant of the Twenty Statements Test (Kuhn & McPartland, 1954).
-Specifically, participants were asked to complete 10 statements that began with the stem "I am..." with adjectives that best described themselves.
-Following this, they were asked to complete another similar set of 10 statements that began with the stem "I would ideally like to be..." with adjectives that best described the person they ideally would like to be.
-The statements between these two list were compared by first checking with Roget's Thesaurus to calculate the number of statements in their "ideal self" list that were either synonyms or antonyms of the statements that were listed in participants' actual self list.
-Actual-ideal self-discrepancies were calculated in the way that they have been in past research with this measure (Higgins, Bond, Klein, & Strauman, 1986); that is, by summing the number of synonyms less two times the number of antonyms.
-This served as an open-ended measure of actualideal self-discrepancies.
+Specifically, participants were asked to complete 10 statements that began with the stem "I am . . ." with adjectives that best described themselves.
+Following this, they were asked to complete a similar set of 10 statements that began with the stem "I would ideally like to be . . ." with adjectives that best described the person they ideally would like to be.

+The statements in these two lists were compared by first checking with Roget's Thesaurus (1996) to calculate the number of statements in their "ideal self" list that were either synonyms or antonyms of the statements that were listed in participants' "actual self" list.
+Actual-ideal self-discrepancies were calculated in the way that they have been in past research with this measure (Higgins, Bond, Klein, & Strauman, 1986), that is, by summing the number of synonyms less 2 times the number of antonyms.
+This calculation provided an open-ended measure of actual-ideal self-discrepancies.

-The second questionnaire consisted of two measures: a closed-ended selfdiscrepancy measure and a self-esteem measure.
+The second questionnaire consisted of two measures: a closed-ended self-discrepancy measure and a selfesteem measure.
 Both of these were completed in the second room.
-The closed-ended self-discrepancy measure consisted of two lists of 20 statements, and participants were asked to rate how accurately these statements described themselves on a scale from 1 (Not at all accurate) to 5 (Completely accurate).
+The closed-ended self-discrepancy measure consisted of two lists of 20 statements, and participants were asked to rate how accurately these statements described themselves on a scale from 1 (not at all accurate) to 5 (completely accurate).
 The first set of statements was with respect to how participants currently viewed themselves.
-The statements each contained a positive adjective, and contained the modifier "extremely" (e.g., "I am extremely considerate").
+The statements each contained a positive adjective and the modifier "extremely" (e.g., "I am extremely considerate").
 The second set of statements was with respect to how participants ideally wished to view themselves (e.g., "I would ideally like to be extremely considerate").
 These statements came from an earlier study by Heine and Lehman (1999).
 The absolute difference scores between participants' "actual self" and "ideal self" ratings were calculated and averaged across the 20 items (Hoge & McCarthy, 1983).
-This served as the second measure of actual-ideal self-discrepancies.
-The questionnaire order was fixed for all participants rather than counterbalanced across conditions as it would be problematic for participants to complete the open-ended items following the closed-ended measure as their responses would likely be influenced by what they had indicated in the closed-ended measures.
+This served as the second measure of actual-ideal selfdiscrepancies.
+The questionnaire order was fixed for all participants rather than counterbalanced across conditions because it would be problematic for participants to complete the open-ended items after the closed-ended measure as their responses would likely be influenced by what they had indicated in the closed-ended measures.

-Following the self-discrepancy measure, participants completed the Rosenberg Self-Esteem Scale (Rosenberg, 1965), using a 5-point Likert scale that ranged from 1 (Strongly Disagree) to 5 (Strongly Agree).
+Following the self-discrepancy measure, participants completed the Rosenberg Self-Esteem Scale (Rosenberg, 1965), using a 5-point Likert scale that ranged from 1 (strongly disagree) to 5 (strongly agree).

 All materials and instructions were originally created in English and then translated into Japanese.
-Two bilingual translators compared the English and Japanese versions, and discussed and resolved any perceived discrepancies.
+Two bilingual translators compared the English and Japanese versions and discussed and resolved any perceived discrepancies.